 Lawrence Adjah Visit

-If you are looking to start a missional community at UPC, are a young adult in the congregation, or are simply looking for practical tools to grow a sense of family in your own community, you won't want to miss this opportunity!
-See below for opportunities to hear and train with Lawrence Adjah.
+If you are looking to start a missional community at UPC, if you're a young adult in the congregation, or if you're simply looking for practical tools to grow a sense of family in your own community, you won't want to miss this opportunity!

 Journey to the Tangible Kingdom